MaksYig/babe_app/README.md

 2. In the main folder create your VENV folder and activate it
-3. Go back to backend folder and install dependences : from mainroot/backend/ *** (be sure that you install it when VENV is activated) pip install django pillow djangorestframework djoser
+3. Go back to backend folder and install dependences : from mainroot/backend/ *** (be sure that you install it when VENV is activated) pip install django pillow djangorestframework djoser corsheaders djangorestframework-gis==0.3
 5. From backend folder run migrations
 6. after all backend modules successfully installed, you can runserver command.( it should run on 8000 port FRONTEND INSTALL: